hjr3/hjr3.github.io/_posts/2015-07-12-my-basic-understanding-of-mio-and-async-io.md

 #### Write Notifications

 One thing that confused me a lot was _when_ to use writable.
 A lot of the examples are just echoing back what the client sent them or they are performing some very simple task.
 In these cases, you do not need to register `EventSet::writable()` if you want to immediately write back to the socket you just read from.
 You can just perform the write as part of the current _readable_ event.
 If you are performing an expensive task between the read and write, you may want to handle this differently.
-Whether you are reading or writing from the socket, you also need to be aware that the kernel might block you.
+Whether you are reading or writing from the socket, you also need to be aware that the kernel might not be ready for your read or write.

 #### I Would Block You